Today, we will explore the reasons why people with an INFJ personality are particularly prone to depression.

 Because of all these rare qualities, many INFJs feel alien to the world and feel like they don’t belong here.
 Some describe their lives as a continuous Deja vu.
 Others have the feeling of dissociation from their bodies as if their soul is moving independently of their body while they observe.
 Thus, it is not uncommon to question the mental health of INFJ people.

-Things That Lead to INFJ Depression
+Things That Lead People with an INFJ Personality Type to Depression

 Many INFJs have problems with depression that can be linked to various factors.
 For example, they get depressed when they feel that their creative inspiration has abandoned them.
 Or because they feel alone and misunderstood by others.
 Or because they are not satisfied with their career or relationships.